Raj9898/BlackJack_Simulator/README.md

 After a simulation (hand) is played, P&L is calculated and stored to generate plots for visual transperancy.
 Each plot on the graph represents the overall performance of a Player (strategy) over the course of multiple hands.

 ## Basic Strategy Implementation
-Below is a basic chart created for tables using the most common house rules, borrowed from [casinoreviewsquad.com], The follwoing tables illustrates percieved optimal play.
+Below is a basic chart created for tables using the most common house rules, borrowed from [casinoreviewsquad.com], The following tables illustrates percieved optimal play.

 !['SimpleStrategy'](https://github.com/Raj9898/BlackJack_Simulator/blob/master/_strats_/Blackjack-Basic-Strategy-Chart.jpg)